arkanis/smtp_send/README.md

 Version history
 ---------------

+- 2019-11-21 by Stephan Soller <stephan.soller@helionweb.de>
+  Fixed wrong backslash escaping in the regex that checks addresses with ">" characters for proper escaping (e.g. '"a\>b\"c"@example.com').
+  Minor code cleanup.

 - 2018-12-14 by Stephan Soller <stephan.soller@helionweb.de>
   Added `debug` option to echo() the sent and received protocol messages.